BryanMantell/DataUploadAutomation/README.md

 Edit and rename the Pedigree so that it only has the information needed for the NDA structure.
 Name it MeasureName_prep because this will be used to prepare everything before you do the final move to the NDA structure.
 The measure will need the following from the pedigree:

-mom guid, mom famID, interview age, interview date, sex.
+mom guid, mom famID, mom interview age, interview date, sex.

 Next, we need to take all UO and UPMC data from all time points and add it to the MeasureName_prep data frame.
 Before merging you'll need to rename the column headers, meaning you'll need to rename the UO and UPMC Qualtrics questions to look like this: "ders001".
 See the item matching chart for an example of what the questions will looks like for this measure.